VanessaCristiny/Cortexsuite_Accept/README.md

 To run these applications is necessary to install ACCEPT.

-More information on ACCEPT can be find at https://sampa.cs.washington.edu/accept/ More information on Cortexsuite can be find at http://cseweb.ucsd.edu/groups/bsg/
+More information on ACCEPT can be found at https://sampa.cs.washington.edu/accept/ More information on Cortexsuite can be found at http://cseweb.ucsd.edu/groups/bsg/